kaitlynduong21/60_wrapBinarySearch/README.md

   A log function is the inverse function of an exponential function. x is equal to the power that you raise 2 to in order to      get the value y.

 1. What does its graph look like?

+  The graph of log2x is the log of 2^x reflected along the line y = x.
+It has a vertical asymptote at y = 0 as x can never be negative and it has a horizontal asymptote.
+The graph is an increasing function but increases at a decreasing rate.
+As x gets larger, the graph flattens out and the rate of change decreases.

 ## recursive solution